-We are very pleased submit the 46th District Court's 2013 Annual Report to you.
+We are very pleased submit the 46th District Court's 2014 Annual Report to you.
 This report, published annually since 1987, documents the activities and accomplishments of the Court during the past year and provides you with useful information about court operations in general.
-We understand our responsibility to be accountable to those we serve and have found our annual report to be an excellent way to report our activities and accomplishments.
+We understand our responsibility to be accountable to those we serve and have found our annual report to be an excellent way to improve the public's understanding of and appreciation for the administration of justice.

-We feel that it is particularly important to emphasize our commitment to using taxpayer dollars wisely.
-Over the years, the Judges and staff of the 46th District Court have focused on maintaining a high standard of public service by increasing productivity through internal operational and procedural improvements.
+In these difficult economic times, it is particularly important that we emphasize our commitment to using taxpayer dollars wisely.
+Over the years, the Judges and staff of the 46th District Court have focused on maintaining a high standard of public service by increasing productivity though internal operational and procedural improvements.
 These improvements have allowed us to handle significant increases in caseload and workload over the years without increasing the number of judges and staff.
-Compared to 36 years ago, the 46th District Court is now handling more than twice the number of cases per year with the same number of judges and the fewer total court staff.
+Compared to 36 years ago, the 46th District Court is handling more than twice the number of cases per year with the same number of judges and the fewer total court staff.
 We feel this level of performance is extraordinary for any organization--public or private.